INSIGHT-Thai nursery massacre unfolded over three hours of horror | Law-Order

 He killed them both.
 'WHAT ARE YOU DOING?'

-The office workers said Panya emerged calmly holding the blade and drove off.
-News of the violence spread with photos showing up on social media.
-Suwimon Sudfanpitak, the aunt of one of the children killed that day, rushed to the complex to see two bodies outside the nursery.
-"His teacher came to apologize, saying there was nothing that she could do to save the kids," she said.

-The only child to emerge from the nursery unscathed, a three-year-old called Ammy, was carried out with a blanket covering her eyes.
-After driving back to his neighborhood, Panya was approached by a neighbor.
-"What are you doing?" the man asked.
-"I'm here to fucking kill you," Panya replied.
-He shot the neighbor dead before fatally attacking another, said witness Phuwan Polyeam.

-Sheltering in her house with her two young children, her hand clamped over the mouth of her son to keep him quiet, she sent her mother-in-law, Suwan Tonsomsen, frantic messages.
+Another villager, Suwan's daughter-in-law, was sheltering in her home with her two children, clamping her hand over the mouth of her toddler son to keep him quiet while sending Suwan frantic messages.
 "He is here," one read.
-Susan's phone records showed numerous calls to the police.
+Suwan's phone records showed numerous calls to the police.
 "They said there were not enough police," she said, and they had to wait for a commando unit.
 "It took them a while," she said.

-Suwan said that after Panya tried to set fire to their car he left.
-He walked back to his house where, at around 3 p.m., he burned his truck, and shot his girlfriend, her son, and then himself.
-The community is reeling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)